datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 This sutta reports an exchange happening between the four Venerables Musila, Savittha, Narada and Ananda.

-Savittha asks Musila the following question: _"Friend Musila, apart from faith, apart from personal preference, apart from oral tradition, apart from reasoned reflexion, apart from acceptance of a view after pondering it, does the Venerable Musila have personal knowledge thus: 'With birth as condition, aging-and-death [comes to be]?'"_ [B. Bodhi, SN, p.
+Savittha asks Musila the following question: _"Friend Musila, apart from faith, apart from personal preference, apart from oral tradition, apart from reasoned reflexion, apart from acceptance of a view after pondering it, does the Venerable Musila have personal knowledge thus: 'With birth as condition, aging-and-death [comes to be]?'"_ [Bhikkhu Bodhi, SN, p.
 610]

 This unfolds along the list of factors of dependent origination.
 And the final point is Savittha saying _"**I know this, I see this**: 'Nibbana is the cessation of existence'"_.
 To that sentence, Musila concludes that Savittha is an Arahant.

 But Narada interrupts.
 And an exchange of the same kind unfolds into a discussion on the point that it is not enough to **know and see** 'Nibbana is the cessation of existence' to be an arahant.
 That one needs also to extinguish all taints related to this view, to make "bodily contact" with this truth (use of a simile).

-In his notes, B.Bodhi points to a discussion on the "five grounds for the acceptance of a thesis" [B. Bodhi, SN, note 198, p 781].
+In his notes, Bhikkhu Bodhi points to a discussion on the "five grounds for the acceptance of a thesis" [Bhikkhu Bodhi, SN, note 198, p 781].
 They are here put in contrast with personal knowledge (_paccattameva ñāṇa_), and knowledge and vision (_jānāmi passāmi_).

 ## SN35.153 - Atthi­nu­kho­pariyā­ya­sutta